 The Australian Print Workshop Artist Fellowship Program was generously assisted by a Bequest from the Estate of Beverley Shelton and her late husband Martin Schönthal; the Australian Government through the Australian Council, its arts funding body; the National Gallery of Victoria; and the Ursula Hoff Institute.

 Patricia Piccinini is represented by Tolarno Galleries, Melbourne

 Gallery hours: Tuesday to Saturday 10am-5pm

-Join our mailing list to receive updates about APW exhibitions and projects.
+Contact us to join the APW mailing list and receive updates about APW exhibitions and projects.

-Australian Print Workshop Gallery is fully wheelchair accessible and APW has one accessible toilet.
+Australian Print Workshop Gallery is fully wheelchair accessible.

 A designated disabled parking space is located on Gertrude Street, just a few doors away from the APW Gallery main entrance.